Chi'Lantro BBQ

 Chi'Lantro BBQ is a Korean-Mexican fusion mobile truck and catering service which opened in Austin, Texas in 2010.
 Since then, the former food truck operation has opened ten restaurants in the Austin area.
 The name "Chi'Lantro" is a portmanteau of "kimchi" and "cilantro", two distinct cultural staples aiming to reinvent traditional Korean and Mexican cuisine.
 They are known as the originator of a dish known as "Kimchi Fries".

 History

 In February 2010, the business was opened by Jae Kim, who was born in Korea and moved to the U.S. when he was eleven years old.
 He graduated from California State University, Fullerton and opened his first food business at twenty-one, a coffee shop called "Foothill Café", which he owned for three years.
 At age twenty-six, he relocated to the "culturally diverse" Austin area to open the food truck business.

 The food truck operations initially served only the Austin and Fort Hood, Texas areas before expanding beyond the Austin market in early 2012 with food truck service in Houston.
 Service was discontinued in December 2014, when Jae Kim started looking for a restaurant space.

 On January 19, 2015, an Austin storefront restaurant was opened.

-As of 2022, Chi’Lantro owns and operates over ten locations throughout Austin, Texas.
+As of 2023, Chi'Lantro owns and operates over ten locations throughout Austin, Texas and one location in the Heights neighborhood in Houston, TX.